 My research interests are in the fields of child development, social stratification, and social demography.
 A major aim of my research is to understand the intergenerational transmission of advantage.
 For this purpose, I conduct both descriptive studies estimating differences in social mobility across countries, over time, and between groups within societies as well as causal studies that identify the effects of institutions on social mobility.
 A particular emphasis of my work is on socioeconomic differences in the impact of demographic factors, such as parental separation, and differences between siblings on children.
 Furthermore, my research explores which mechanisms underlie the intergenerational transmission of advantage, in particular the contribution of parenting to this process.

-I am teaching a course on causal inference at the Swiss Summer School in Social Science Methods in August 2022 (registration is still possible):
+I taught a course on causal analysis with cross-sectional data at the 26th Summer School in Social Science Methods in Lugano in August 2022: